MikroElektronika/mikrosdk_click_v2/clicks/relay7/README.md

 ## Example Description

-> This example demonstrates the use of the Relay 7 click board by toggling the relay state.
+> This example demonstrates the use of the Relay 7 Click board by toggling the relay state.

 **The demo application is composed of two sections :**